Abatacept solution for injection (subcutaneous or intravenous use)

 This medicine is used once a week if given by injection under the skin.
 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-If you are to be given an infusion, it is important not to miss your dose.
+If you are to be given an infusion of this medicine, it is important not to miss your dose.
 Doses are usually every 4 weeks.
 Call your doctor or health care professional if you are unable to keep an appointment.

 Where should I keep my medicine?